 We believe that goat milk is the best base from which to make infant formula.
 It is not the cheapest, or the most commonly available, but we do believe it is the best.

 We take our responsibility seriously to deliver safe and effective nutrition to infants and young children all around the world, and to deliver brands and products that parents trust.

-Combined with our cooperative model, we are able to control the entire process from milking to distribution.
-This way the milk that comes into the plant leaves as a completed product.
-The result is a safer, cleaner process with no interference in production.
+The DGC plant is purpose-built solely to be a world class facility for manufacturing goat milk formula.
+Combined with our cooperative farm model, we are able to control the entire process from milking to distribution.
+So milk that comes into the plant leaves as a completed product.